11 Classification

 * 10 factors, of which 5 are ordered

-* 1 character feature
+* 0 character features

 * 0 date features